canyoupleasecreateanaccount/pycamel/README.rst

     data_service_maker_v1 = RouterMaker('/data-service/v1')

-Same code should be for another services.
-For cases with different API versions (v1, v2, etc.) it is up to you create different folders or make one for both of them but with two router makers for each version.
+The same code should be used for another services.
+For cases with different API versions (v1, v2, etc.) it is up to you to create different folders or to make one for both of them but with a router maker for each version.

-So, for now we ready to make some tests ^_^ Lets test endpoint on data-service.
+So, for now we are ready to make some tests ^_^ Let's test endpoint on the data-service.

 Add some code into our ``tests/data_service/conftest.py``